A powerful but underutilized feature in Lightroom is the Lightroom Book Module.

 Choose > Select All Text Cells

 While working on your book, you might realize some of the images need further retouching.
 Or you may also want to make changes to all of the images, like increase the amount of sharpening.

 This is easy to solve by navigating back to the Develop Module.
 You can make individual or universal image adjustments.
 Then, you can navigate back to the Book Module to finish laying out your book.

+The changes you’ve made will be automatically applied.
 You can also rearrange your images by dragging and dropping them onto pages.

 Check and Proof Your Book Before Printing

 Print production guides are represented by the black lines and grey edges that appear close to the borders of each page.

 Note that there is a Guides Menu which allows you to control the amount of bleed around your photographs and any text you have inserted.
 It’s a good idea to have these displayed while you’re designing your book to ensure your layout will work.

 However, you can turn these guides off if you’re distracted by them while creating your layout.
 Turn them back on and check for errors before you send to print.

 Print a copy to review before sending it off, especially if you’re using Blurb to print magazines or promotional pieces.